RoryBr1/Milestone-2/readme.md

 The map is built using [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview).
 Users can zoom in/out of the map by using the buttons on the bottom right of the map, or by double-clicking with the left and right mouse buttons.

-# Future Features & Developer Maintenence
+## Developer Notes
-*The list of markers in assets/js/markersData.js must be kept up-to-date by the web team, by adding new markers and removing obsolete markers (for instance, if a restaurant closes or if a new business opens).
+* *The list of markers in assets/js/markersData.js must be kept up-to-date by the web team, by adding new markers and removing obsolete markers (for instance, if a restaurant closes or if a new business opens).
 In the future, this could be automated by loading marker data from an external, up-to-date source if one is found.*
+* As this project was created for educational purposes, the Contact Us form has not been linked to an e-mail account and does not trigger an e-mail to be sent to any mailbox.
+In the future, this can be done easily using [EmailJS](https://www.emailjs.com/).

+### Future Features
-While the goal functionalities of the site have been achieved, additional features could add to the user's experience on the site.
+While the primary functionalities of the site have been achieved, additional features could add to the user's experience on the site.
 Future developers should consider this list of potential features.
 * An informational video on the homepage to increase the educational value of the website.
 A visual media professional could be employed to produce a high-quality informational video for the front page of the website.
 * On the "Plan A Visit" section > Interactive Map > "Saved Places" list, functionality could be added so that when a list-item is clicked, the relevant marker and info-window is highlighted on the map.
 This would enable users to quickly find the location of their Saved Places.
-* "Suggested Places to Visit".
+* "Suggested Places to Visit" or similar.
 A list could be added on either the homepage or the "Plan A Visit" page, which displays suggested locations for the user to discover on the map.
 The list could be updated with popular locations, or locations which are holding events on the given week.
 When clicked, list-items open the location's marker on the map, allowing them to save the suggested place to their Saved Places.

+# Technologies Used
+## Code
+* [HTML5](https://www.w3.org/standards/webdesign/htmlcss.html) - Used on all pages for page structure and content.
+* [CSS](https://www.w3.org/standards/webdesign/htmlcss.html) - Used on all pages for content styling and placement.
+* [JavaScript](https://www.javascript.com/) - Used to enable interactivity of: *Contact Us* modal, *image slideshow* on index.html, *toggle-enabled mobile navigation*, *interactive map* on plan-a-visit.html.
+* [jQuery](https://jquery.com/) - JavaScript library used for ease of development in *map,js, todoList.js, toggle.js*.
+* [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) - Referenced in plan-a-visit.html and technologies used in assets/js/map.js.
+Used as basis for the interactive map on plan-a-visit.html.
+* [Slideshow](https://codepen.io/learnwebcode/pen/RjpyWd?editors=1100) - Including assets/js/slideshow.js and assets/css/slideshow.css.
+Used on index.html to enact image slideshow functionality.
+Code written by [Brad Schiff](https://codepen.io/learnwebcode).
+Styling edited to fit site needs.
+* [FontAwesome](https://fontawesome.com/) - Icons used in the site navigation buttons, social media links in footer, category buttons on plan-a-visit.html, and anywhere the < i > HTML tag is used.

+## Editors
+* [Visual Studio Code](https://code.visualstudio.com/) - Open-source code editor.
+Used throughout development to write code.
+* [GitPod](https://www.gitpod.io/) - Cloud-based code editor.
+Workspace-sharing feature used when receiving assistance from [Code Institute](https://codeinstitute.net/) Tutor Support.
+* [GIMP Image Editor](https://www.gimp.org/) - Used throughout to crop and edit images.

+## Additional Tools
+* [Balsamiq](https://balsamiq.com/) - Used to create primary wireframes in the design process.
+* [JustInMind](https://www.justinmind.com/) - Used to create more detailed wireframes/prototypes.
+* [Responsively](https://responsively.app/) - Used to test site responsiveness throughout development.
+* [Am I Responsive](http://ami.responsivedesign.is/) - Browser-based preview any website's responsiveness.
+Screenshot featured in readme.md as wireframes/header-screenshots.png.
+* [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Used throughout development to view the website, test features, test JavaScript, and test responsiveness.
+* [ScreenToGif](https://www.screentogif.com/) - Used to screen-record and create GIFs of these recordings for the purposes of readme.md and testing.md.

+# Credits
+## Images
+* []